 » PROS: High-Quality Video, Wide-Angle View, Two-Way Audio, Night Vision, Refined Motion Sensors, Various Alerts Available, Easy to Set Up, App Easy to Use

 « CONS: Expensive, No Treat-Dispensing Capabilities, Some Features Require a Subscription

-6 Vimtag VT-362 Surveillance Camera
+6 Vimtag Indoor Pet Camera

 This surveillance camera can rotate the view 350 degrees and tilt it 100 degrees, so you should be able to get almost a complete view of the room at any time.
-The camera also comes with pan and zoom capabilities and provides night vision so you can keep an eye on your dog in dark as well.
+The camera also comes with pan and zoom capabilities and provides night vision, so you can keep an eye on your dog in the dark as well.

 The video quality is great since the videos are recorded in 1080p HD quality.
 The camera comes with an app on which you can watch live streams and use it to talk with your pooch since the camera has 2-way audio as well.

 Unfortunately, this camera doesn’t have treat-dispensing capabilities.
 One of the main issues I had with this camera was the poorly developed user interface on the app.
-It can get complicated at times and if you are looking for a camera that will provide more than simple monitoring, you may not like the UI as well since taking snapshots and other features are not presented in a user-friendly manner.
+It can get complicated at times, and if you are looking for a camera that will provide more than simple monitoring, you may not like the UI as well since taking snapshots and other features are not presented in a user-friendly manner.

-Also, I noticed that the motion detection is slow and often gets activated after my dog was already out of the frame.
+Also, I noticed that the motion detection is slow and often gets activated after my dog is already out of the frame.
 In addition to this, some users reported security issues, complaining that their camera was hacked and controlled by somebody else.

 » PROS: Affordable, High-Quality Video, Complete View Due to Rotating Capabilities, Two-Way Audio, Night Vision, Motion Sensors, Various Alerts Available, Easy to Set Up